-> Support our new book on startnext until 07.08.2022

 ENNOVA Art Biennale in Langfang, China

 Two of our major works have traveled to China for the first time.
-RE:PLACES together with Vincent and Emily will inhabit the ENNOVA Art Museum for six months.
-October 27 to April 30.
+RE:PLACES together with Vincent and Emily inhabit the ENNOVA Art Museum for six months.
+October 27 to May 7.

 Follow their journey